JuliaMath/Roots.jl/docs/src/index.md

   iterations and are more performant.

-* Several derivative-free methods are implemented.
+* Several derivative-free methods.
 These are specified through the methods `Order0`, `Order1` (the secant method), `Order2` (the Steffensen method), `Order5`, `Order8`, and `Order16`.
 The number indicates, roughly, the order of convergence.
 The `Order0`